 - Ensure adequate awareness of legal, health and safety issues, including having appropriate insurance

 - Only use designated letters of The Kennel Club when appropriately qualified to do so

 - Be conversant with/promote The Kennel Club Canine Code and aspects of responsible dog ownership

 - Be able to work in the best interest of the individual dog and handler(s)/owner(s)

 - Promote and use suitable and motivational methods consistent with principles of kindness, fairness and good welfare

 - Not use or promote any aversive training methods or techniques

-- Not use electric shock collars or similarly coercive electric equipment
+- Not use electric shock collars, similarly coercive electric equipment, pinch or prong collars

 - Take every reasonable care to control activities which may cause injury or aggression to or by dogs